By Saurabh Das:

 However, in the longer run the existing contrast between individual and collective rational falling under the realm of laws of nature, attempts to nullify the state of war.
 The major outcomes in the state of war can be destruction, destabilisation, disestablishment of the existing structure and so forth.
 What becomes important here, is to argue that the laws of nature should take effect, however, it is not always mandatory to obey because in the state of war one individual may disobey the laws and if I obey it, then I fall as prey.

-In the context of the present scenario in Pakistan occupied Kashmir (PoK) and Indian-held Kashmir (IhK) there is a presence of state legitimising power for the geopolitical spaces to function.
+In the context of the present scenario in Pakistan occupied Kashmir (PoK) and Kashmir there is a presence of state legitimising power for the geopolitical spaces to function.
 It is not like ‘state of nature’ due to the absence of a state.
 However, what becomes important to investigate and question further is the way the state has functioned.
 It is important to raise the question, whether both the states, Pakistan and India have been able to safeguard their citizens.

 From both the lenses, it is the people of Balochistan and the people of Kashmir who sense misplaced identities.
 The citizens of that geopolitical space have been unable to relate to their respective states, and subsequently, the states have also failed to appreciate the aspirations of the people of that space.

 The undermining of the aspirations and further legitimising violence to curb the protests about finding hope and peace have been critiqued quite heavily.
-Under these circumstances, fighting against the state has led to the formation of separatist leaders both in the PoK and IhK, viz.
+Under these circumstances, fighting against the state has led to the formation of separatist leaders both in the PoK and Kashmir, viz.
 Brahamdagh Bugti and Burhan Wani respectively.

 These developments neither can qualify to be a part of state or ‘state of nature.’
 I consider it to be staying in a space which signifies a quasi-state.
 Further to come out of the hole of uncertainty where citizens are living a life of morally unambiguous nature, rather than retaliating through war it is much required that the civil bodies should press the respective states for dialogue to happen.
 If not a permanent solution, but at least a temporal success would matter a lot.